 The S/N limit for acceptable estimated stellar parameters varies with each individual method employed by the SSPP.
-As a general rule, the SSPP sets a conservative criterion that the average S/N per pixel over the wavelength range 3800-6000Å must be greater than 15 for stars with g-r < 0.3, and greater than 10 for stars with $g-r \geq 0.3$.
+As a general rule, the SSPP sets a conservative criterion that the average S/N per pixel over the wavelength range 3800-6000 Å must be greater than 15 for stars with g - r < 0.3, and greater than 10 for stars with $g - r \ge 0.3$.
 Stars of low S/N do not have their parameters reported by SSPP.
-Table 5 of Lee et al. (2007a) describes the valid ranges of effective temperature, g-r color, and S/N for each method used in the SSPP.

-The SSPP values are combined with the outputs of specBS (§ 4.2) and are loaded as a single table into the CAS, with entries for every object with a spectrum.
+Table 5 of Lee et al. (2007a) describes the valid ranges of effective temperature, q - r color, and S/N for each method used in the SSPP.
+The SSPP values are combined with the outputs of specBS (\S 4.2) and are loaded as a single table into the CAS, with entries for every object with a spectrum.

-For the coolest stars, measuring precise values of $T{\rm eff}$, $\log g$, and [Fe/H] from spectra dominated by broad molecular features becomes extremely difficult (e.g., Woolf & Wallerstein 2006).
-As a result, the SEGUE SSPP does not estimate atmospheric parameters for stars with $T{\rm eff} < 4500$ K, but instead estimates the MK spectral type of each star using the Hammer spectral typing software developed and described by Covey et al. $(2007)^{91}$.
-The Hammer code measures 28 spectral indices, including atomic lines (H, Ca I, Ca II, Na I, Mg I, Fe I, Rb, Cs) and molecular bandheads (G band, CaH, TiO, VO, CrH) as well as two broad-band color ratios.
+For the coolest stars, measuring precise values of T{eff} , log g, and [Fe/H] from spectra dominated by broad molecular features becomes extremely difficult (e.g., Woolf & Wallerstein 2006).
+As a result, the SEGUE SSPP does not estimate atmospheric parameters for stars with $T{\rm eff}$ < 4500 K, but instead estimates the MK spectral type of each star using the Hammer spectral typing software developed and described by Covey et al. (2007).93.
+The Hammer code measures 28 spectral indices, including atomic lines (H, Ca I, Ca II, Na I, Mg I, Fe I, Rb, and Cs) and molecular band heads (G band, CaH, TiO, VO, and CrH) as well as two broadband color ratios.
 The best-fit spectral type of each target is assigned by comparison to the grid of indices measured from more than 1000 spectral type standards derived from spectral libraries of comparable resolution and coverage (Allen & Strom 1995; Prugniel & Soubiran 2001; Hawley et al. 2002; Bagnulo et al. 2003; Le Borgne et al. 2003; Valdes et al. 2004; Sánchez-Blázquez et al. 2006).
-These indices, and the best-fit type from the Hammer code, are available for stars of type F0 and cooler in DR6.
+These indices and the best-fit type from the